 Scam: Pick pocket teams

-How: Two-man team.
-One is a decoy attempting to expose your wallet.
-He stays on train.
-Partner picks pocket & gets off train as doors close.
+Example: Helping pick up coins or something dropped in several pieces.
+Usually two-person team.
+One is a decoy attempting to distract you & expose your wallet or divert attention away from your bag.
+He often stays on train.
+Partner picks pocket/grabs bag & gets off train as doors close.
 I had this attempted on me on the Barcelona Metro, but the method works anywhere.
 One member waits to get on train at a 45º angle in front of you (keeping you in his peripheral view).
-When the train arrives and doors open, passengers exit train, then you and pickpocket move to door, he enters just ahead of you and drops something on the floor of train.
+When the train arrives and doors open, passengers exit train, then you and pickpocket move towards door.
+He enters just ahead of you and drops something on the floor of train.
 A mobile phone in pieces, coins, etc. The point is to get your help to bend over and pick up the pieces with him, exposing your back pocket & your wallet.
 His partner then picks your pocket while leaving train and walks off.
 After picking up pieces, the original pickpocket stays on train and plays innocent, offering himself to be searched for your wallet.

 Avoidance: